P2PSP/core/src/readme.txt

+Thanks for downloading the P2PSP!

-This is an implementation of the broadcasting layer of the P2PSP protocol.
+This is a description of the files/directories:

+* readme.txt: this file.

-* "splitter.py" -> This is the splitter node.
-In this implementation you will need a splitter for each channel.
+* splitter.py: the splitter node.
+It is used to create a new channel.

-* "peer.py" -> A peer node.
+* peer.py: the peer node.
+It is used to receive a channel.

+* color.py: a class to print colorized messages in the console.

+* source-feeding: scripts to send a stream to the streaming server.

+*

 * test_p2psp.sh -> A simple P2PSP cluster consisting a splitter, a
   peer and a player. the splitter connects by default to: